 An email will issue to you notifying you of the outcome of your application to the SAF.

 If your application is rejected you may appeal (see Appeals section below).

-Typical allocations for 2015/16 were between €300 and €400, with the average award being €370.
+Typical allocations for 2017/18 were between €300 and €400, with the average award being €400.

 You can appeal the decision if you believe that your application was not correctly considered.
 This might arise if you believe that your application was unsuccessful because of a failure to take account of one or more documents submitted or if you believe an error was made by the Access Office in relation to a document you submitted.